Blockyheadman/Blockyheadman/README.md

 Recently, I've joined the [ArcOS](https://github.com/Izk-ArcOS) team and we do some pretty neat stuff there!
 Check it out!
 I work there as a part of the core team.
 I work on some design, I work in ArcTerm and I also help beta test for them.
 There's also a **[ REDACTED ]** on the way for the ArcOS team and maybe the general public at some point.
 I highly suggest you check it out sometime soon.

 ### Languages I Know
-I know English, and some simple German.
+I know English, and some simple German and Spanish.
 But for programming, I know some Java, Python, C++, Kotlin, and GDScript.
 I understand how to write all of those but basic compared to anyone elses abilities.

 ### Socials
 [![Website](https://img.shields.io/badge/Website-Blocky%20Home-00ffd7?style=for-the-badge&logo=Google%20Chrome)](https://blockyheadman.wixsite.com/blocky-home)<br>